PowellJim/InvoissInterviewApp/README.md

  <p align="center"><img src="./ReadMeAssets/app-example.gif" width="200"> </p>

-**Create this feature in the "Home" Screen of the boilerplate App.**
+**Create this feature in the "Feature 1" Screen of the boilerplate App.**

 - Your task is to a create a custom horizontally scrolling category section so that as the user scrolls down the page, then the categories on the top also scroll   horizontally and shift over. create this feature using a map/filter and not a FlatList.
 User should also be able to click on any of these categories and the     page should scroll down to that section.